Field-Robotics-Lab/Bathymetry_Converter/README.md

 - `ENDLON` : ending Longitude
 - `ENDLAT` : ending Latitude

-### Directory structure
-- Whatever working dir (parent directory which will be mounted when running the docker image)
-  - bathymetry_source
-    - whatever source bathymetry file
-  - mkbathy.sh

 ## Step 3: Pull a precompiled docker image from Docker Hub and run
 Pull precompiled docker image and run at the working directory